clarkevansteenderen/spede_sampler_R/README.md

 This application outputs:
 1. The number of clusters and entities estimated by the GMYC method for the uploaded data
-2. The percentage matches between predefined groupings and GMYC species estimates; with and without GMYC species represented by single-samples
+2. The percentage matches between predefined groupings and GMYC species estimates; with and without GMYC species represented by single-samples (= singletons)
 3. Oversplitting ratios (the ratio of the number of GMYC species to predefined groups)
-4. Which predefined groups were split into more than one GMYC species
+4. Which predefined groups were split into more than one GMYC species, indicating possible undiscovered diversity
-5. Summary plots for the results of multiple GMYC results
+5. Summary plots

 ## **FUNCTIONALITY FLOW DIAGRAM**